Pre-registration rules

 You must also meet these registration requirements:

-• have resided in Idaho and in the county for at least 30 days before Election Day
+• be a resident of Idaho for 30 days before Election Day

 Illinois pre-registration rules